David J. Skorton

 David Jan Skorton is an American physician and academic.
 He has been president and chief executive officer of the Association of American Medical Colleges (AAMC) since July 15, 2019.
-Prior to the AAMC, he led the Smithsonian Institution, the national research museums of the United States, as its 13th Secretary from July 2015 to June 2019.
+Prior to the AAMC, he led the Smithsonian Institution, as its 13th Secretary from July 2015 to June 2019.
 A cardiologist, he was president of Cornell University from 2006 to 2015.
 Before arriving at Cornell, he served as president of the University of Iowa, where he had been a longtime professor and then vice president.
 He began his career as a professor of medicine and engineering.
+He was the first physician to serve as president of the Smithsonian Institution.

 Education

 Skorton studied at the University of California, Los Angeles before transferring to Northwestern University, where he was awarded a bachelor's degree in psychology in 1970 and an M.D. in 1974.
 He completed his medical residency and fellowship in cardiology at UCLA, where he also served as chief medical resident.